Boreal

 The modern Cairo edition, prepared at al-Azhar in the 1920s, is based on one of the seven readings permitted by Ibn Mujahid, that of Abu Bakr ‘Âsim (d.
 745) as transmitted by Hafs b.
 Sulayman (d.
 796).

 What is important to retain from her article is that the Cairo edition is based, at a minimum, on a second-hand verbal transmission.
-It is possible that Mary's apparent demotion in Allah's book of unchanging truths was simply an error in communication, oral transmissions being notoriously unreliable?
+Is it possible that Mary's apparent demotion in Allah's book of unchanging truths was simply an error in communication, oral transmissions being notoriously unreliable?
 Yes, but not so unreliable as to make a mistake of this magnitude.

-Could some powerful men, e.g., caliphs, in their arrogance and to further their own agenda, do like God who, His Book of immutable facts admits to changing His mind, and removed the verse about Mary being a messenger of Allah in one of the later editions of the Koran?
-Her demotion had to be deliberate and may have had something to do with the sayings of Muhammad which were collected more than one hundred years after his passing in which he makes his views about women abundantly and depressingly clear.
+Could some powerful men, e.g., the early caliphs, to further their own agenda removed the verse about Mary being a messenger of Allah in one of the later editions of the Koran?
+Her demotion had to be deliberate and may have had something to do with the sayings of Muhammad collected more than one hundred years after his passing in which he makes his views about women abundantly and depressingly clear.
 A sample:

 Narrated abu Said al-Khudri: